lenik/sourcelines/README.md

-# wcc
+# sourcelines

-`wcc` is a Rust CLI tool to count source code statistics: actual lines of code (excluding empty lines and pure comment lines), raw lines, words, characters, and bytes for each file or directory argument.
+`sourcelines` is a Rust CLI tool to count source code statistics: actual lines of code (excluding empty lines and pure comment lines), raw lines, words, characters, and bytes for each file or directory argument.
 It supports recursive directory traversal and flexible output options.

 ## Features
 - Counts: actual lines of code, raw lines, words, characters, bytes